jxxcarlson/blockParser/README.md

 ## Arranging the blocks in a tree

-The function `BlockParser.parser` takes a string as argument and produces a `Tree BlockData` as output.
+The function `BlockParser.parseStringArray` takes an array of strings as argument and produces a `Tree BlockData` as output.
-To do this, one sets up a stack of `BlockType` and a zipper of `BlocData`, where the latter holds the tree that is being built up.
+To do this, one sets up a stack of `BlockType` and a zipper of `BlockData`, where the latter holds the tree that is being built up.
 New blocks, which are obtained by `Block.get` are always added as a child of a node in the right-most subtree, which we shall call the *spine* of the tree.
+The spine is a connected tree where each node has at most one child.
 The stack is a representation of a segment of the spine.
 When a new block is acquired by `Block.get`, its insertion point is the spine is determined by examining the stack.
 Blocks are subject to a partial order defined on their BlockTypes.
-A new block is inserted as the child of smallest node "in" the stack which is greater than the new block.
+A new block is inserted as the child of the smallest node "in" the stack which is greater than the new block.
 Two operations,
-`push` and `pop` operate jointly on the stack + zipper structure to carry out the insertion.
+`push` and `pop`, operate jointly on the stack + zipper structure to carry out the insertion.
 The `pop` operation is used when necessary to bring the correct node into the focus of the zipper.
 The
 `push` operation does the actual insertion.
-As the terminology indicates, these operations have the conventional means insofar as they affect the stack.
+At then end of a `push`, the block type of the new node is on the top of the stack and the new node is the focus o the zipper.
+A `pop` operation removes the top of the stack and moves the focus of the zipper so that its block type is on the top of the stack.

 ## The partial order